aai-institute/practical-ai-act/docs/showcase/system-overview.md

    The serving pipeline contains these steps:

-   - Versioning and packaging of deployments into Docker containers
+   - Versioning and packaging of deployments into container images
-   - Creating a scalable inference server for a model
-   - Giving fairness information about a prediction
+   - Giving fairness information on the model
-   - Logging predictions to analyze performance for data drift, degradations, and error rates.
+   - Preparing auxiliary models and datasets (using NannyML) to analyze performance for data drift, degradations, and error rates.

 ## Model Registry and Tracking (MLflow)

    To get an overview on the performance of our trained models, and to keep track of our model artifacts in a registry, we use MLflow, an open-source experiment tracking platform.
    This provides us with out-of-the-box visualizations for our metrics of interest, as well as a central storage to retrieve model versions from.
    As mentioned above, MLflow storage is kept in MinIO.

    MLflow covers the following points of our ML experiment:

+   - Tracking of:
+     - Training environment
+     - Model (hyper-)parameter
-   - Accuracy & fairness metrics tracking
+     - Accuracy & fairness metrics
    - A central model artifact registry

 ## Deployment Infrastructure (Docker + MLServer)

-   To deploy our models, we use a combination of Docker containers and MLServer, an open-source inference server with a REST/gRPC interface for deployed models.
+   To deploy our models we use container images with MLserver, an open-source machine learning inference server with standardized REST/gRPC APIs.
    MLServer is, at the very basic level, a combination of runtime and server components, the former of which is a modular implementation of a model serving for a specific ML framework, like scikit-learn and xgboost.
-   The server component contains functionality to host multiple versions of the same model kind, as well as the REST/gRPC interface implementing the V2 Inference Protocol.
+   The server component contains functionality to host multiple versions of the same model kind, as well as the REST/gRPC interface implementing the Open Inference Protocol.

-   Additionally, it enables the followin features for our serving pipeline:
+   Additionally, it enables the following features for our serving pipeline:

+   - Creating a scalable inference server for a model.
-   - Trained models are packaged as Docker containers using MLServer-compatible images, and then deployed to a scalable inference endpoint, allowing real-time access for prediction.
+   - Trained models are packaged as container images and then deployed to provide a scalable inference endpoint, allowing real-time access for prediction.
-   - The endpoint supports the output of SHAP values to indicate fairness evaluation of predictions (see below).
+   - The endpoint supports the output of SHAP values to indicate fairness evaluation of predictions through a custom MLserver runtime (see below).

 ## Application Interface (FastAPI)

-   Our ML models are exposed as a REST API built with FastAPI.
-By design, it is a middleware between the client and the aforementioned inference server, handling additional tasks around the inference request.
+   Our ML models are used by a REST API service built with FastAPI that represents an HR assistant system.
+   By design, it acts as a middleware between the client and the aforementioned inference server, handling additional tasks around the inference request.
-   Importantly, due to provisions in the AI Act, we need to log every request and response in a database.
+   Importantly, due to provisions in the AI Act ensuring the right to an explanation of AI system predictions, we need to log every request and response in a database.
    In addition to that, we provide an additional fairness assessment to explain the user how each feature contributes to their salary band prediction.

    The most important aspects of the API: